 On April 19, Senator Tim Scott (R-SC) and Representative Rick Allen (R-GA) introduced the Employee Rights Act (ERA) in Congress.
 Americans for Prosperity has endorsed this legislation because of its policies that advance and protect flexible work and worker choice, urging lawmakers to support as well.

 Unlike the PRO Act, a bill that is strongly endorsed by President Joe Biden and focuses on a dated and rigid workplace vision that displaces American workers, the ERA would empower workers to seize more opportunity and take greater control of their futures.

 The Employee Rights Act advances policies that empower workers and entrepreneurs to navigate the 21st century economy successfully.

-Employee Privacy: Today, federal law requires employers to hand over personal contact information of employees to union leaders during organizing efforts.
+Today, federal law requires employers to hand over personal contact information of employees to union leaders during organizing efforts.

 These features contrast with the PRO Act, which would undermine self-employment, small business and vendor franchising models, worker choice concerning union representation, and relations between employers and employees in general.

 By giving workers more choice and power over how unions represent them, workers greater protections in pursuing the dream of self-employment, and entrepreneurs more certainty and protections to start businesses in their communities, the Employee Rights Act provides flexible work policies to help workers and businesses thrive in a dynamic 21st century.

 Learn more about AFP’s agenda to advance flexible work arrangements for all.